RSSNext/Follow/changelog/next.md

 ## Bug Fixes

-- the volume bar can click.
+- Fixed the issue where the Volume of VideoPlayer was not clickable.